bocadilloproject/react-example/README.md

 The frontend for this example repository was bootstrapped with the popular and convenient [create-react-app](https://facebook.github.io/create-react-app/).
 It has lots of excellent [documentation](https://facebook.github.io/create-react-app/docs/getting-started), so if you want to do something not documented in this repository, they will have you covered.
 React applications not built with create-react-app will also work fine with Bocadillo!

 ## Getting Started
-Clone this repository, then install dependencies.
+First clone this repository, then install dependencies.

 Let's install the Python dependencies first.
 You might want to do this inside a virtual environment.